 On the other hand, because of uncertainties, linearization, modeling error, external disturbance or other perturbation factors, no dynamical system is truly linear with the exact system matrix in the real world \cite{Verhulst2009}.
 In this case, the dynamics of the true system can be modeled as the sum of a nominal LTV system and a perturbation term.
-While the nominal system can be shown stable via the various stability analysis approaches for LTV systems, different hypothesis are then imposed on the perturbation term in order to guarantee stability of the true system \cite{Vidyasagar2002,Khalil2002}.
+While the nominal system can be shown stable via various stability analysis approaches, different hypothesis are then imposed on the perturbation term in order to guarantee stability of the true system \cite{Vidyasagar2002,Khalil2002}.
 When the additive disturbance is treated as an external input, the equivalent characterizations of input-to-state stability for switched time-varying systems are studied in \cite{Haimovich2018,Haimovich2019}.
-However in those works, no sufficient conditions on the switching signal as well as the time-varying nature is given so that the switched time-varying systems are input-to-state stable.
-Recently, exponential stability of LTV switched systems with perturbations in the form of delays is studied in \cite{LI2017284}.
-In that work since the aimed stability property is uniform with respect to arbitrary switching, the concluded conditions under which the LTV switched systems are exponentially stable are conservative.
+However, in those works, no sufficient conditions on the switching signal as well as the time-varying nature are given for input-to-state stability.
+Recently, exponential stability of switched LTV systems with perturbations in the form of delays is studied in \cite{LI2017284}.
+In that work since the aimed stability property is uniform with respect to arbitrary switching, the concluded conditions for exponentially stable are conservative.